maxhbr/LDBcollector/md/CPL-1.0.md

                         "description": "Contributor is the person or entity that distributes the Software."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/13",
-                                "name": "Distribute the object code generated from the modified source code", "description": ""
+                                "name": "Distribute the object code generated from the modified source code" }
-                            }
                         ],
                         "conditions": {